lightstride/lightstride/README.md

  ### 2021 Goals

  * Learn Rust or Go
- * Use React to its fullest potentials
+ * Use React to its fullest potential
  * Build a large scale app